|

 After executing the preceding three instructions the contents of WORKA16 and WORKZ16 will be swapped.

 Refer to the Swap Fields for more detail.
-Use the browser "back" function to return to this point.
+To return to this point use the browser's "back" function.

 This section describes how to set or test the value of the Return Code.
 Register 15 is used to pass the Return Code value between calling programs.
 Therefore, when you return to a COBOL program or a Job (JCL) and you want the Return Code to be Zero then you must place a value of Zero (x'00000000') into register 15.